soymadip/My-Practice-Environment/PYTHON/Notes/• Day 21-40/24 - Tuples in Python.md

 # Python Tuples

 Tuples are ordered collection of data items.
 They store multiple items in a single variable.
-Tuple items are separated by commas and enclosed within round brackets (). **Tuples are unchangeable** meaning we can not alter them after creation.
+Tuple items are separated by commas and enclosed within round brackets (). **Tuples are unchangeable** meaning we can not change them after creation.

 - _Tuples_ are in ==( )== instead of ==[ ]== like **Lists**
 - _Indexing_  is as same as **Lists**

 ### Example 1:

 ```python
 tuple1 = (1,2,2,3,5,4,6) #tuple
 tuple1 = [1,2,2,3,5,4,6] #list